-We have spoken in quite some depth about Unsplash, and how they are unraveling the threads of photography as we know it.
-It seems as though the threads are being pulled faster and faster.
-The company just announced that over a million images have been shared with them by photographers and creators who may not understand just what they are doing to themselves, or the industry as a whole.
+We have spoken in some depth about Unsplash and how they are unraveling the threads of photography as we know it.
+It seems as though the threads are being pulled apart faster and faster.
+The company just announced that over a million images have been shared with them by photographers and creators who may not understand exactly what they are doing to themselves or the industry as a whole.
 Heavy sigh

-Just in case you aren’t up to speed in regards to Unsplash here is a quick reminder of why we hold this service in such disdain.
+Just in case you aren’t up to speed in regard to Unsplash, here is a quick reminder of why we hold this service in such disdain.
 Unsplash is a service that promotes itself by holding frequent photography competitions.
-It promises those who share their images that they will get their work in front of major corporations and players in the photography field.
-This in itself is true; they do indeed get images in front of big wigs.
+It promises those who share their images that they will get their work seen by major corporations and players in the photography field.
+This, in itself, is true; they do indeed get their images put in front of big wigs.
 But what Unsplash doesn’t like to let on is that they take full ownership of every image you share with them.
 They snag the rights to that image, leaving you with nothing but a memory of the work you created.

 To date, over one million images have been shared with Unsplash.
-That’s one million image rights given up, one million chances of photographers around the globe selling their images for cold hard cash gone, and one million images that multi-billion Dollar organizations have been able to choose from, commercial free, and make money from in their advertising campaigns.
+That’s one million image rights given up, one million chances for photographers around the globe to sell their images for cold hard cash gone, and one million images that multi-billion dollar organizations have been able to choose from, commercial free, and make money from in their advertising campaigns.
 Over 50,000 images per month are being uploaded to the service now, and that is a crying shame.
 Copyright grabs like this are absolutely killing the industry, but Unsplash and those who support them want you to think otherwise.